TheHappyHourEtiquette/THHE_Voting/model/SampleShow.md

     "SelectedDFI":"",
     "CurrentScreen":"Home",
     "Questions": [
+        {
+            "QuestionText": "Which tip did you get from someone must recently do this ever since", "QuestionOrder":1,
+            "Scores": []
+        },
+        {
+            "QuestionText": "Which core ideas /beliefs do we need to manifest in corporate culture to foster good M365 etiquette", "QuestionOrder":2,
+            "Scores": []
+        },
+        {
-        "Which tip did you get from someone must recently do this ever since", "Which core ideas /beliefs do we need to manifest in corporate culture to foster good M365 etiquette", "What is a often given, but in your opinion overrated advice when it comes to good M365 etiquette" ],
+            "QuestionText": "What is a often given, but in your opinion overrated advice when it comes to good M365 etiquette", "QuestionOrder":3,
+            "Scores": []
+        }
+    ],
     "DefendTheIndefensibles": [
         "It's perfectly fine to leave those at home until last in meetings",